Calamandrana: between the painted hills of Barbera and Moscato, the fortress that dominates the Belbo Valley.

 Food and wine and typical products.

-Calamandrana is a land with a strong wine vocation.The vineyards of Barbera and Moscato are very widespread; the wines can be tasted in the various cellars scattered throughout the area and in the Wine Parlor (Bottega del Vino).
+The vineyards of Barbera and Moscato are particularly widespread; the wines can be tasted in the various cellars scattered throughout the area and in the Wine Parlor (Bottega del Vino).

 To be seen.